martinsson/EncodeAudioLegacy/README.md

 #Encode Audio Legacy
-Your are involve in a new project called encode audio.
-As this project starts to be to diffcult to maintain and evolve and you are the expert, you are in charge to refactor it.
+You're involved in a new project called encode audio.
+As this project starts to be too diffcult to maintain and evolve you become the expert and you're in charge to save it through refactoring.
 As a craftman, you decide to start by writing unit tests in order to reach 100% code coverage.
-But as usual, you have little time to do it : 4 hours max.
+But as usual, you have little time to do it : a few hours max.

-The futur of the project is in your hand.
+The future of the project is in your hands.
 Good luck!

 # Requirements
 * JDK 7.x